 I haven’t done this initial 4-mile roadwalk of the Hayduke as I opted to do an alternate beginning from the Canyonlands Airfield.
 Starting from either spot though, an alternate route through the Klondike Bluffs and a diversion to Tower Arch adds less than a mile and is likely worth the effort IMHO.

-Continuing one heads straight toward the La Sal Mountains along the very sandy road.
+Continuing south one heads straight toward the La Sal Mountains along the very sandy road.
 One definitely doesn’t want to slog through here on a hot day.
-I’ve seen some reports call this area Little Valley, but in reality Little Valley is one valley to the west.
-This area doesn’t seem to have an official name on maps, therefore I always refer to it as “Not Little Valley”.
+I’ve seen a few trip reports call this area Little Valley, but in reality Little Valley is one valley to the west.
+This area doesn’t seem to have an official name on maps, therefore I always refer to it as “NOT Little Valley”.

 The next 2-3 miles follows the road through the sand before dipping down into a wash close to the west side of the valley.
 The Hayduke officially skirts east here, but I found it easier to follow the road through the wash.
 Also, in this area is where it’s easy to exit the park to the west to camp amidst the slickrock without the need for a permit.